staticdeploy/staticdeploy/website/docs/getting-started-overview.md

   --bundle example-app:$BRANCH
 ```

-But we could choose different url schemes for the app's entrypoints, like
+But you could choose different url schemes for the app's entrypoints, like
 `prefix-$BRANCH.example-app.com/` or `example-app.com/$BRANCH/`.

 The [workflow page](/docs/getting-started-cicd-workflows) of the documentation